what each command does and why it’s used:

 npm install axios react-router-dom bootstrap react-bootstrap

-: For making HTTP requests to your Spring Boot API.
+axios: For making HTTP requests to your Spring Boot API.

-: For routing in the React app.
+react-router-dom: For routing in the React app.

-: For styling and UI components.
+bootstrap and react-bootstrap: For styling and UI components.

-Add Bootstrap CSS to src/index.js
+Add Bootstrap CSS to src/index.js:

 import 'bootstrap/dist/css/bootstrap.min.css';